Shorla/glowingmane.github.io/README.md

 ## PROJECT STRUCTURE:
 The Glowing Mane app is crafted using HTML, CSS, Javascript, and Bootstrap for the frontend; Python and Flask for the backend; and Sqlite3 for the database.
 The project folder structure encompasses various elements, including static folders for images and CSS, a templates folder housing the HTML files, and Python files such as app.py and helpers.py.
 The heart of it all lies in the calculator.html file, our calculator, taking in user's input and returning estimated hair length or average monthly growth depending on their request.
+NOTE: The calculator.db contains sample data for testing purposes.

 ## HOW TO USE THE APPLICATION
 Navigating through the eight pages of the application begins with the homepage, offering basic information about Glowing Mane.
 The About page delves deeper into our team, mission, and available support.
 Our blog page features a wealth of articles on hair care.
 The signup page allows users to register, leading to the login page, granting access to both the calculator and logout page.
 The calculator, the centerpiece of our website, consists of two forms.
 The first calculates the average monthly hair growth based on the last four months' input, while the second compares the latest input to the expected length, providing personalized commendations.